Long exposure photography is one of the most fascinating genres and it will get you forever hooked on photography.

 Another element that could be helpful is a shutter release.
 They are very cheap and will allow you to trigger your camera remotely, with the end goal of avoiding any vibration.
 An Intervalometer is the evolution of the basic shutter release, and it allows you to set up the shutter speed as well as other helpful settings for long exposure photography.
 Please bear in mind that some of the latest cameras have a built-in intervalometer, so maybe you won’t need one.

 Sometimes, even if we use a stable tripod and an intervalometer, our camera may suffer vibrations, due to the wind, waves, or wet sand on the beach, or photographing in a city with a subway or from a bridge.
-In these cases, it will be difficult for you to get sharp photos, but luckily, there is a lot of software to fix blurred photos.
+In these cases, it will be difficult for you to get sharp photos, but luckily, there is a lot of software to fix blurry images.
 I use Topaz Sharpen AI.

 Long exposure photography examples